 What causes it?

-Keratoconus can be caused by a number of factors, many of which are out of our control.
-The most common causes include: genetics, collagen disorders, hormone changes and eye-rubbing.
-Because Keratoconus is often diagnosed during puberty and known to progress during pregnancy, researchers believe that the endocrine system (hormones) may play a role in this condition.
+Keratoconus can be caused by several factors, many of which are out of our control.
+The most common causes include genetics, collagen disorders, hormone changes and eye-rubbing.
+Because Keratoconus is often diagnosed during puberty and is known to progress during pregnancy, researchers believe that the endocrine system (hormones) may play a role in this condition.

 Eye-rubbing is often caused by dry eyes and allergies- this can be managed with appropriate treatment and advice.
 Progression of this condition can also be related to ill-fitting contact lenses- which is why it’s so important to be fitted with contact lenses with your qualified optometrist.

 How Can I Tell if I Have Keratoconus?

 The earliest symptom of keratoconus is frequent eye-rubbing because of itchy eyes- often linked to allergies like hayfever and eczema.

 Blurry vision is also a symptom- often even with corrective glasses.
 Many report hazy vision or ‘ghosting’, where it looks like a second image is superimposed on top of the first

 Once your optometrist has identified tell-tale signs of keratoconus, you will likely have a corneal topography (CT) done.

 This measures and maps the precise shape of your eye – much like a geography topography map.
 These specific measurements allow an optometrist to select the best type of contact lenses customised to your eyes, as well as monitor the progression of your condition.

 A CT scan is the most important diagnostic tool an optometrist will use for Keratoconus cases.